Nivi · November 6th, 2007

 Summary: An introduction and elevator pitch are critical to getting a meeting.
 You can also provide a “ten-slide” deck that tells a compelling story about your team, product, traction, and plans.

-Bonjour!: If you like this article, check out our e-book on Pitching.
+Bonjour!: If you like this article, check out our free e-book on Pitching.

 A PowerPoint plan (“deck”) is less important than an elevator pitch, and an elevator pitch is less important than an introduction.
 Read What should I send investors?
 Part 1: Elevator Pitch for tips on crafting an elevator pitch.
 Many investors will just skim a deck and take a meeting if the introduction and elevator pitch are good.